 Old pieces of thin plywood were screwed to the backside of the cabinet to close it in.

-I decided it would nice to have a pair of hanging shelves inside the cabinet.
+I decided it would nice to have a pair of hanging drawers inside the cabinet.
 These were made with solid maple with old 1/4" pine plywood for the bottoms.